g-e-kenney/prettyClusters/README.md

 Notably, sequence similarity and genome neighborhood similarity are not always tightly coupled.
 The analyses in `prettyClusters` make it possible to investigate a protein family along both axes.

 ### `generateNeighbors`
 This tool takes advantage of the fully numeric and contiguous nature of gene_oids in the IMG database.
 Given an IMG metadata table for a set of genes of interest (identified via BLAST, protein family-based filtering, or other methods), this tool generates IDs for genes that ought to be in the same neighborhood.
 These gene lists can be used to download the data-rich IMG metadata files for all all of those genes from the IMG database.
-Note that if you're starting from GenBank files, you can skip this and use the `gbToIMG` accessory tool instead, although like all tools that involve parsing GenBank files, it's a bit finicky.
+Note that if you're starting from GenBank files, you can skip this and use the `gbToIMG` accessory tool instead (possibly accompanied by `incorpIprScan` to improve annotations), although like all tools that involve parsing GenBank files, it's a bit finicky.
 #### Use of `generateNeighbors`
 ```
 generateNeighborsOut <- generateNeighbors(imgGenes = "imgGeneMetadata.txt", imgGeneSeqs = "imgGeneSeqs.fa", neighborNumber = 10, includeGene = TRUE, geneName = "genE")